lifecompartmentalized/lifecompartmentalized.github.io/content/posts/stagesofrecovery.md

 #### Stage 4: Connecting with my parts (March 2023--now)
 Finally, I believe I am in a new stage of recovery---I am beginning to truly connect with my parts internally.
 Since coming to terms with the fact that I need to actually allow myself to feel emotions in order to heal, my relationship with my parts has changed significantly.
 Rather than solely _observing_ my parts like I was before, I'm beginning to _feel_ my parts and their emotions.
 With this, I'm beginning to have a felt internal sense of which parts are active, rather than my previous method of telling apart my parts by solely relying on externally observable differences between the parts.
-I'm beginning to be able to observe things like internal bodily sensations, thought patterns, how I hold my body, general views about life, and a vague internal sense of "who I am" in order to tell which parts are active, with has greatly helped with the mapping of my system.
+I'm beginning to be able to observe things like internal bodily sensations, thought patterns, how I hold my body, general views about life, and a vague internal sense of "who I am" in order to tell which parts are active, which has greatly helped with the mapping of my system.
 But connecting with my parts has also been tough---I'm connecting with thoughts, feelings, and emotions I'm not used to feeling, like [anxiety](/posts/anxiety/) and [anger](/posts/anger).
 Because I've been so disconnected from emotions my entire life, I'm genuinely not used to feeling _anything_, let alone the negative emotions that I had previously dissociated away.
 Most of the time, I'm not even sure what emotions I'm feeling---I'm having to map sensations in my body and a general awareness that the emotion is "bad" and infer what I should be feeling in the situation.
 I'm often overwhelmed my negative emotions that I'm unfamiliar with and don't enjoy feeling.

 So while I'm in a difficult stage of recovery now, this is progress, so should be framed as good.
 I believe my amnesia is lessening as I'm becoming more accepting of my parts, and I'm also starting to connect with positive emotions.
 One younger part, in particular, has felt more comfortable to come out more, bringing excitement, joy, and happy memories with them.
 Many of my parts, however, hold a lot of fear, pain, sorrow, and anger.
 I can feel that my dynamic range of emotions is increasing as I'm connecting with more of my parts.

+The more I look back on how far I come, the more insight about myself I seem to be gaining.
+I now see that insight comes with time and reflection, so I'm sure I'll look back at this post in the future and realize how little I understood now.
 I don't know what my healing journey will look like in the future, but I'm happy with the progress I've made thus far.
 Coming to terms with having DID has been a difficult journey and I have a long, complex healing path ahead, but I'm hopeful that the future will bring a me a more full, complete life.